 Implications for practice: In this section, review authors should provide a general interpretation of the evidence so that it can inform healthcare or policy decisions.
 The implications for practice should be as practical and unambiguous as possible, should be supported by the data presented in the review and should not be based on additional data that were not systematically compiled and evaluated as part of the review.
 Recommendations for how interventions should be implemented and used in practice should not be given in Cochrane Reviews, as they may be inappropriate depending on the different settings and individual circumstances of readers.
 Authors may be helpful to readers by identifying factors that are likely to be relevant to their decision making, such as the relative value of the likely benefits and harms of the intervention, participants at different levels of risk, or resource issues.

 Implications for research: This section of a Cochrane Review is often used by people making decisions about future research, and review authors should try to write something that will be useful for this purpose.
 Implications for how research might be done and reported (e.g. the need for randomized trials rather than other types of study, for better descriptions of interventions, or for the routine collection of patient-important outcomes) should be distinguished from what future research should be done (e.g. research in particular subgroups of people, on an as yet untested experimental intervention).
 In addition to important gaps in the completeness and applicability of the evidence noted in the Discussion, any factors that led to downgrading the evidence as part of a GRADE assessment may provide suggestions to be addressed by future research.
-This section could also usefully draw on what is known about any ongoing studies identified from trials register searches, and use any information about ongoing or recently completed studies to guide recommendations on whether new studies need to be initiated.
+This could include avoidable sources of bias or larger studies.
+This section should also draw on what is known about any ongoing studies identified from trials register searches, and it should use any information about ongoing or recently completed studies to guide recommendations on whether new studies need to be initiated.
 It is important that this section is as clear and explicit as possible.
 General statements that contain little or no specific information, such as “Future research should be better conducted” or “More research is needed” are of little use to people making decisions, and should be avoided.

 See the online MECIR Manual for reporting guidance relevant to the conclusions of a review.